 Cleaning and care Keep Apple Watch clean and dry.
 Clean and dry Apple Watch, the band, and your skin after workouts or heavy sweating.
 Dry Apple Watch and the band thoroughly if they are exposed to fresh water.
 Clean Apple Watch if it comes in contact with anything that may cause stains or other damage, such as dirt or sand, makeup, ink, soap, detergent, acids or acidic foods, or comes in contact with liquids other than fresh water, including those that may lead to skin irritation such as sweat, salt water, soapy water, pool water, perfume, insect repellent, lotions, sunscreen, oil, adhesive remover, hair dye, or solvents.
 The Apple Watch and band colors may vary or fade over time.

-After swimming with Apple Watch Series 2, Apple Watch Series 3, Apple Watch Series 4, or Apple Watch Series 5, gently rinse it with warm tap water.
+After swimming with Apple Watch Series 3, Apple Watch Series 4, Apple Watch Series 5, Apple Watch SE, Apple Watch Series 6, and Apple Watch Series 7, gently rinse it with warm tap water.

 How to clean Apple Watch: